top of page

 The Taipei National Taxation Bureau of the Ministry of Finance has reiterated the requirements regarding the cost reduction for the commission expenses paid through intermediaries for the sale of goods or services.
 The company must substantiate commission expenses with contracts and other relevant documents demonstrating intermediary brokerage services.

 In an illustrative example, Company A reported NT$20 million in commission expenses paid to an overseas Agent B in its fiscal year 2021 income tax return.
-Despite providing contracts, bank remittance receipts, invoices, and commission calculations, However, Company A was unable to provide further documentary proof of the negotiation process with the intermediary, price inquiry, quotation, and other specific facts of the intermediary, so the Bureau excluded the commission expense that the company was unable to prove the facts of the intermediary and failed to prove that the commissions paid were necessary for the operation of the business.
+Despite providing contracts, bank remittance receipts, invoices, and commission calculations.
+However, Company A was unable to provide further documentary proof of the negotiation process with the intermediary, price inquiry, quotation, and other specific facts of the intermediary, so the Bureau excluded the commission expense that the company was unable to prove the facts of the intermediary and failed to prove that the commissions paid were necessary for the operation of the business.

 The Bureau emphasizes that profit-making enterprises should comply with Article 92 of the Guidelines, ensuring they provide the necessary documentation to support commission expenses, thereby protecting their interests.